MichaelStott/tech-squawks/web/content/_index.md

 # Howdy!

-Welcome to Tech Squawks, a website for learning how to build web services in AWS using popular programming languages.
+Welcome to Tech Squawks, a website for learning AWS cloud development and design using programming languages such as Typescript, Javascript, Python, or Go.

 AWS can seem like a daunting platform to master.
 At the time of writing, there are over 200 cloud services offered by AWS.
-The goal of Tech Squawks is to provide straightforward explanations of cloud computing concepts coupled with short W3-esque examples of small self-contained AWS apps that can be swiftly compiled and deployed.
-All examples are unit-tested to help ensure that they will compile and behave as expected on the reader's machine.
+The goal of Tech Squawks is to provide straightforward explanations of cloud computing concepts using with short W3-esque examples of small self-contained AWS apps that can be swiftly compiled and deployed.

+In an effort to make these tutorials accesible to those without an AWS account, examples are designed to be compatible with [LocalStack](https://github.com/localstack/localstack), a framework for running AWS cloud applications on the user's local machine, whenever possible.

+Flashcards are included at the end of each section for additional study and review, which may be useful for those who wish to pursue certification.
+These flaschards are publicly hosted on [Cram](https://www.cram.com/) and accesible through both the website and mobile app.

 ### Severless Webpage Demo